MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 times 100 db 0
 ```

-### NASM's Special Expressions `$` and `$$`
+### NASM's Special Expressions
 In programming languages, an *expression* is a part in the code that evaluates a value, for example, `x + 1` is an expression, also, `x == 5` is an expression.
-On the other hands, a *statement* is a part of the code that performs some actions, for example, in C, `x = 15 * y;` is a statement that assigns the values of an expression to the variable `x`.
+On the other hand, a *statement* is a part of the code that performs some actions, for example, in C, `x = 15 * y;` is a statement that assigns the values of an expression to the variable `x`.

 NASM has two special expressions, the first one is `$` which points to the beginning of the *assembly position* of the current source line.
-So, one ways of implementing infinite loop is the following: `jmp $`.
-The second special expression is `$$` which points to the beginning of the current *section*.
+So, one way of implementing infinite loop is the following: `jmp $`.
+The second special expression is `$$` which points to the beginning of the current *section* of assembly code.

 ## The Bootloader

-As you have learned previously, the size of the bootloader should be `512` bytes, the firmware loads the bootloader in the memory address `07C0h`, also, the firmware can only recognize the data in the first sector as a bootloader when the data finishes with the magic code `AA55h`.
-When 539kernel's bootloader starts, it shows two messages for the user, the first one is "The Bootloader of 539kernel." and the second one "The kernel is loading...", after that, it is going to read the disk to find 539kernel and loads it to memory, after loading 539kernel to memory, the bootloader gives the control to the kernel by jumping to the start code of the kernel.
-Till this point, 539kernel doesn't exist, we haven't write it yet, instead of loading 539kernel, the bootloader is going to load a code that prints "Hello World!, From Simple Assembly 539kernel!".
-In this section, we are going to write two assembly files, the bootloader `bootstrap.asm` and `simple_kernel.asm` which is the temporary replacement of 539kernel, also, `Makefile` which complies the source code will be presented in this section.
+As you have learned previously, the size of the bootloader should be `512` bytes, the firmware loads the bootloader in the memory address `07C0h`, also, the firmware can only recognize the data in the first sector as a bootloader when that data finishes with the magic code `AA55h`.
+When 539kernel's bootloader starts, it shows two messages for the user, the first one is `The Bootloader of 539kernel.` and the second one `The kernel is loading...`, after that, it is going to read the disk to find 539kernel and loads it to memory, after loading 539kernel to memory, the bootloader gives the control to the kernel by jumping to the start code of the kernel.
+Right now, 539kernel doesn't exist, we haven't write it yet, instead of loading 539kernel, the bootloader is going to load a code that prints `Hello World!, From Simple Assembly 539kernel!`.
+In this section, we are going to write two assembly files, the bootloader `bootstrap.asm` and `simple_kernel.asm` which is the temporary replacement of 539kernel, also, `Makefile` which complies the source code that will be presented in this section.

-### Implementing the Bootloader in `bootstrap.asm`
+### Implementing the Bootloader
 Till now, you have learned enough to understand the most of the bootloader that we are going to implement, however, some details have not been explained in this chapter and have been delayed to be explained later.
 The first couple lines of the bootloader is an example of not explained concepts, our bootloader source code starts with the following.

 ```{.asm}